 From its inception, it was intended that the Institute should be devoted to the Mathematical Sciences in the broadest sense.
 In this respect the Institute differs significantly from similar institutes in other countries.
 A key criterion in the selection of scientific programmes is the extent to which they are interdisciplinary, bringing together research workers with very different backgrounds and expertise.
 Sometimes a single mathematical topic may attract a wide entourage from other scientific fields.
-Since the Institute opened, 24 Fields Medallists, 8 Nobel Prize winners, 16 winners of the Wolf Prize and 9 winners of the Abel Prize have attended Institute programmes.
+Since the Institute opened, 27 Fields Medallists, 9 Nobel Laureates, 23 winners of a Wolf Prize and 12 winners of the Abel Prize have attended Institute programmes.

 Fermat’s Last Theorem